Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/courseprojects.md

 Furthermore, I meticulously stitched together the five keyframes to generate a panoramic view of the scene.
 This panoramic image offers a comprehensive and seamless representation of the boulevard, capturing the dynamic movement and intricate details of the environment.

-Through this project, I gained invaluable insights into video processing and panorama generation techniques, honing my skills in computer vision and image manipulation.
-This hands-on experience has equipped me with practical knowledge that can be applied to a wide range of applications, from surveillance and monitoring systems to virtual tours and immersive experiences.

 <p align="center">
   <img src="../images/key-frames-panorama.jpg" width="500">
 </p>

-In addition to this, I extracted the background and forground of each frame of this video.
 - [Background video](https://www.youtube.com/watch?v=Qnf5Q8QWu5I)
 - [Foreground video](https://www.youtube.com/watch?v=N1XlOWRwfXo)